PREFINE: Personalized Story Generation via Simulated User Critics and User-Specific Rubric Generation: Analysis

-This section analyzes whether PREFINE can bring further improvements to outputs that have already been personalized to some extent.
-The results from the PerDOC experiments (Sec. \ref{sec:perdoc}) suggest that a method using persona descriptions extracted by expert agents, which we refer to as Prompt-Expert-Persona (PEP), is more effective for personalization than the baseline Prompt-Persona (PP) approach.
-Motivated by this finding, we newly introduce and evaluate the PEP method.
+This section examines whether PREFINE can further improve outputs that are already personalized.
+Based on the PerDOC results (Sec.~\ref{sec:perdoc}), we introduce Prompt-Expert-Persona (PEP), which uses persona descriptions extracted by expert agents and outperforms Prompt-Persona (PP).

-We first compare PP and PEP on the PerDOC dataset by computing the pairwise win rate.
-As shown in Table~\ref{tab:my_comparison}, PEP achieves a 73\% win rate over PP, indicating that it provides a higher level of personalization.

-Next, we use the PEP output as the initial draft and apply PREFINE.
-The results in Table~\ref{tab:my_comparison} confirm that PREFINE can further enhance personalization, even when starting from an already highly personalized story generated by PEP.
+On PerDOC, PEP achieves a 73\% win rate over PP (Table~\ref{tab:my_comparison}), indicating stronger personalization.
+Next, we use the output generated by PEP as the initial draft and apply PREFINE.
+The results confirm that PREFINE can further enhance personalization, even when starting from highly personalized drafts.

-We also conducted the same experiment using the PerMPST dataset, but no additional improvement was observed.
-We attribute this to the same limitations discussed in Section~\ref{sec:mpst}, including short text lengths and evaluation bias.
+We also conducted the same experiment on the PerMPST dataset, but no additional performance gains were observed.
+This outcome is consistent with the limitations discussed in Sec.~\ref{sec:mpst}, including short text lengths and evaluation bias.
 See Appendix~\ref{appendix:mpst-pep} for details.